bit101/minimalcomps2/README.md

 # MinimalComps2

-Minimal UI components for rapid prototyping, experiments and proof of concept projects.
+A Web UI tookkit for creating rapid prototypes, experiments and proof of concept projects.

 ## Summary